 host is on the inside network of the ASA.

-describe Easy VPN options and settings.
+The following sections describe Easy VPN options and settings.

 Easy VPN uses IPsec